 What is thermogenesis and how it works for weight loss

 Thermogenesis is a fancy word for the production of heat in your body.
 To generate heat, your body needs to burn calories.
 The more heat your body generates, the more calories you'll burn away (and the faster you'll reach your weight loss goals).

-The good news is, you can actively increase your calorie burn rate by triggering thermogenesis in your body (this article will show you how).
+The good news is, you can actively increase your calorie burn rate by triggering thermogenesis in your body (my guide shows you how).

 I will not only explain how many calories different kinds of thermogenesis can help you burn away, but will also provide you with actionable tips on how you can improve your weight loss results by boosting thermogenesis in your body.

 How to increase your calorie burn rate with food (diet-induced thermogenesis)

 You probably already know this, but your body needs to spend energy to absorb, distribute, and store the nutrients from the foods you eat.

 The harder your meals are to digest, the more extra calories your body will have to burn away to extract the nutrients from them.

 Scientists call this process "diet-induced thermogenesis", but it's just a fancy way of saying you can burn away some extra calories on digestion if you pick the right foods.